hairen/hairen.github.io/AWS_CSAA/README.md

 >   + The longer it is, the less potential scaling events, and vice versa.
 > + The alarm thresholds based on which a scale-out or scale-in events can be triggered
 >   + Lowering the thresholds may cause more scaling out, and increasing the thresholds may cause more scaling in.

+### ASG - Launch Configuration via CLI
++ CLI enabled **detailed** monitoring, while AWS Console enabled **basic** monitoring by default.

+### Dynamic (Event-based) Scaling
++ The following parameters can influence auto scaling decisions based on their values
+  + The cool down timer
+    + It controls the period of time after a scaling event has happened to the time another scaling event can be initiated (both scale out and scale in are affected).
+  + The frequency of the Cloud Watch alarm fetching the monitored object's data
+    + The longer it is, the less potential scaling events, and vice versa.
+  + The alarm thresholds based on which a scale-out or scale-in events can be triggered.
+    + Lowering the thresholds may cause more scaling out, and increasing the thresholds may cause more scaling-in.

 ***
 ## RDS